hexbatch/apple-core/v1/docs/core/token_types.md

 When inheriting from a series of ancestors, the most recent (closest ancestor) one will be used

 This includes default global states

+## Api list results

+If too many results back for api that list token types it uses iterator